 EVASION OF PSYCHE

-A Virtual Reality Exhibition created by JulsGabs, displayed in Instagram in some locations of London
+An Augmented Reality Exhibition created by JulsGabs, displayed on Instagram

 This project aims to increase peoples’s connectivity using the architecture of the city of London as a canvas that triggers the Virtual Reality artworks and are visible completely for free through Instagram.